 This adds 4 connection points at the corresponding coordinates.
 Note the coordinates are relative. x=0 is 0, x=1 is full width.
 Same for y.

 Style functions similar to the SVG style specification.
-Until you defined a specific style, the style applied to the stencil will be in effect.
+Until you have defined a specific style, the style applied to the stencil will be in effect.

 Style types are:

-alpha - defines alpha level, the opposite of transparency.
+alpha - defines the alpha level, the opposite of transparency.
 Attribute is alpha and range is 0-1, decimal.
 0 being fully transparent and 1 being solid.

-- strokewidth - defines stroke width in pixels.
+- strokewidth - defines the stroke width in pixels.
 Attributes are width which is decimal and fixed is optional, default 0 being scaling with resize and 1 for fixed stroke width regardless of scaling.